-We obtained permits from MIIT to refarm the 800MHz frequency resources and make use of the unoccupied frequency resources for 4G network construction.
-We have utilized the advantage in the coverage reach of the low frequency of 800MHz by rapidly finishing the construction of 4G network in rural areas at a low cost, achieving nationwide full coverage of 4G, as well as deepening the coverage and supplementing the volume of 4G data in urban areas.
+We obtained permits from the MIIT to refarm the 800MHz frequency resources and make use of the unoccupied frequency resources for 4G network construction.
+We have fully utilized the advantage in the coverage reach of the low frequency of 800MHz by rapidly completing the construction of 4G network in rural areas at a low cost, achieving nationwide full coverage of 4G network, as well as deepening the coverage and supplementing the bandwidth of 4G service in urban areas.

-With the support of our nationwide 4G network, we have established a NB-IoT network with broad coverage and high quality nationwide to support development of the ecosystems around our business and our Voice over LTE ("VoLTE") network was ready for commercialization.
+With the support of our nationwide coverage of 4G network, we have established a NB-IoT network with broad nationwide coverage and high quality to support development of the business ecosystems of the Company and our VoLTE network has begun commercialization.